openshift-labs/cloud-native-guides/fault-tolerance.md

 when the circuit is open and logs an error without calling the Inventory service in those scenarios.

-Build the API Gateway using Maven and trigger a new continuer image build on OpenShift using the `oc start-build` command which allows you to build container images directly from the application archives (`jar`, `war`, etc) without the need to have access to the source code for example by downloading the `jar` file form the Maven repository (e.g. Nexus or Artifactory).
+Build the API Gateway using Maven and trigger a new container image build on OpenShift using the `oc start-build` command which allows you to build container images directly from the application archives (`jar`, `war`, etc) without the need to have access to the source code for example by downloading the `jar` file form the Maven repository (e.g. Nexus or Artifactory).